karlyndiary/DA-Cheatsheet/Tableau/[02] Product Suites.md

 ## Developer Products
   - Tableau Desktop
-    - Can connect to 90+ sources
-    - Share to Tableau server, cloud or public cloud
-    - Save workbooks locally
-    - Requires Licenses
   - Tableau Public Desktop
-    - Same as Desktop but it's free
-    - 10 Data Connectors
-    -
   - Tableau Prep
-    -

 #### Data Engineering
 - Used for data cleaning and preparation